-Synonyms of Hypericum punctatum: Hypericum corymbosum Muhl. ex Willd., Hypericum maculatum Walter, Hypericum maculatum var. corymbosum Kuntze, Hypericum maculatum var. heterophyllum Kuntze, Hypericum maculatum var. subcordifolium Kuntze, Hypericum micranthum Choisy, Hypericum punctatum f. subpetiolatum (E.P.Bicknell) Fernald, Hypericum subpetiolatum (E.P.Bicknell) Small
+Synonyms of Hypericum punctatum (9) (Updated on 12-26-22 from Plants of the World Online): Hypericum corymbosum Muhl. ex Willd.
+(1803)(nom. illeg.), Hypericum maculatum Walter (1788)(nom. illeg.), Hypericum maculatum var. corymbosum Kuntze (1891), Hypericum maculatum var. heterophyllum Kuntze (1891), Hypericum maculatum var. subcordifolium Kuntze (1891), Hypericum maculatum var. subpetiolatum E.P.Bicknell (1901), Hypericum micranthum Choisy (1821), Hypericum punctatum f. subpetiolatum (E.P.Bicknell) Fernald (1942), Hypericum subpetiolatum (E.P.Bicknell) Small (1903)

-Hypericum punctatum Lam. is the correct and accepted scientific name for the Spotted St. John’s Wort.
+Hypericum punctatum Lam. is the accepted scientific name for the Spotted St. John’s Wort.
 It was named and described as such by Jean-Baptiste Pierre Antoine de Monet de Lamarck in Encyclopedie Methodique in 1797.

 You just never know what you will find when you are looking for species of wildflowers to identify.
 I have been living back on the family farm since 2013 after a 26-year absence.
 I started getting more involved with wildflower ID a few years ago and I am constantly finding new species I hadn’t observed before.
 One of those species is the Hypericum punctatum (Spotted St. John’s Wort).
 I found it growing along the edge of where hay was baled in the southeast pasture where cows had not been grazing for a couple of years.

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
-I have grown over 500 different plants and most have pages listed on the right side of the blog.
+I have enjoyed photographing and learning about the many wildflowers growing on the family farm and in other areas.
+The farm is in Windsor, Missouri in Pettis County (Henry County is across the street, and Benton and Johnson aren’t far away).
+I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the blog).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at firstname.lastname@example.org.
 I would enjoy hearing from you especially if you notice something is a bit whacky.